LaxmanKari/codeial_App/ReadMe.txt

-This is a chatting application
+This is a chatting application which is currently in deveopment state.